Part 1: CAD-Embedded CFD Solution

 Simulating

 Autodesk CFD is somewhat of an outlier in the CFD community as it employs a finite element solver.
 A text book criticism of applying the FE method to the Navier-Stokes equations is that it can be less accurate and less efficient than the finite volume method.
 Our trials have confirmed that Autodesk CFD is much slower than the best-in-class FV solvers and marginally slower than SolidWorks Flow Simulation, when run on comparable computational meshes.
+While the 2026 release of Fusion has introduced GPU-accelerated IPS calculations for certain workflows, the standalone Autodesk CFD solver still struggles to compete with the raw speed of modern GPU-native finite volume codes.

 Post-Processing